Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Commences the capture of video, audio and/or VBI data.
+Commences the woke capture of video, audio and/or VBI data.
 All encoding parameters must be initialized prior to this API call.
 Captures frames continuously or until a predefined number of frames have been captured.